mteobranas/foodie/README.md

-### FlavorFusion - Your Gourmet Food Store
+### Foodie - Your Gourmet Food Store

-Welcome to FlavorFusion, your premier online gourmet food store where culinary excellence meets convenience.
+Welcome to Foodie, your premier online gourmet food store where culinary excellence meets convenience.
 This GitHub repository contains the codebase for our sophisticated platform, designed to bring a world of exquisite ingredients and gourmet delights to your doorstep.

-### About FlavorFusion
+### About Foodie

-FlavorFusion is not just an online food store; it's a haven for those who appreciate the finer tastes in life.
+Foodie is not just an online food store; it's a haven for those who appreciate the finer tastes in life.
 We curate a selection of premium ingredients, artisanal products, and culinary essentials from around the globe, empowering home chefs to create extraordinary dining experiences.

 ### Key Features